intbio/MolModEdu/GROMACS/nucl/README.md

 As it was discussed above we will choose CHARMM36 FF.
 Type 1.

+Then the selection of termini will be offered.
+First in DNA Chains choose 5TER and 3TER.
+Then you will have this error:

+>Fatal error:
+>Atom OP1 in residue DT -72 was not found in rtp entry DT with 32 atoms while sorting atoms.

+It means that the name of the atom in your .pdb is different from the same in the FF.
+At first you need to understand what is wrong with the atom.
+When you open your structure you understand that some atoms have different names.
+Do these commands:

 >sed s/OP1/O1P/g 1kx5.pdb
 >sed s/OP1/O1P/g 1kx5.pdb > 1kx5_edited.pdb

+It looks for OP1 names in your .pdb and changes them to O1P.
+Then it creates the new .pdb file.
+Then try again the command above (with gmx2pdb).
 You will have a few more mistakes.
 This is how you can solve them.

 >sed s/OP2/O2P/g 1kx5_edited.pdb